mikecapsio/texturefast-docs/docs/vs/quixel-megascans.md

 - Extracts a full PBR set: Albedo, Normal, Height, Roughness, Metallic, and AO
 - Base Color supports up to 4K on supported quality tiers
 - Includes style presets and a free Blender add-on
-- Useful for unique, stylized, or art-directed material variants
+- Built for unique, stylized, or art-directed material variants

 ### Quixel Megascans